-Since I now have a lot of other things, some of my posts contain more photos than text.
+Since I have a lot of other things to do now, some of my posts contain more photos than text.
 This post is no exception.

-We already wrote about France, about her features and living conditions, as well as about visiting various largecities.
-However, there was no mention of how we stayed for several days in a French village not far from Setfon (the larger city near Toulouse).
+We have already written about France, about her peculiarities and living conditions, as well as about visiting various large cities.
+However, about how we stayed for several days in a French village near Setfon (a larger city nearby - Toulouse), it was not told.
 Now I want to fill this gap.

-For that week we walked along the streets of threesmall towns, visited a large cave, the entrance to which was located in the fabulous thickets of boxwood forest, visited the Catholic cemetery and even saw the dolmen.
+During that week, we walked the streets of three small towns, visited a large cave, the entrance to which was in the fabulous thickets of a boxwood forest, visited a Catholic cemetery and even saw a dolmen.

 Stone houses with wooden shutters